-The Hugh James Medical Negligence Team is one of the largest in the UK and provides specialist compensation services throughout England and Wales – from London to Cardiff, Swansea, Newport and more.
+The Hugh James Medical Negligence Team is one of the largest in the UK and provides specialist compensation services throughout England, South Wales and North Wales – from London to Cardiff, Swansea, Newport, Wrexham, Bangor and more.
 We have been top ranked by the independent legal guides and annually claim more than £20million in clinical negligence compensation for our clients.
 From our London and Cardiff offices we represent individuals and their families who have suffered injury, illness or death as a result of negligent medical treatment.
 If you believe you or a family member are a victim of medical or clinical negligence contact our team of solicitors today for free advice and guidance on pursuing a claim, without obligation.

 Contact a member of our medical negligence team today for a free, no obligation, consultation to see if you are eligible to make a compensation claim.
 If you decide to use the Hugh James clinical negligence team we will represent you on a no win, no fee basis.
 Further details on this agreement will be given during your free consultation.

 Clinical or medical negligence is unacceptable medical treatment, which has caused unnecessary illness, injury or death.
 Health care providers have a duty to provide acceptable levels of care and treatment to their patients.
 Failure to do so may result in a patient being able to claim personal injury compensation for medical negligence.

 We have specialist solicitors based in London and South Wales who can help you investigate and pursue a compensation claim.
 We offer:

 If you have a claim then our specialist team can provide: